How To NOT Get Your Sarasota Mobile Home Sold!

 With that said, please take this mini-series as a reference list of what not to do if your goal is to get your mobile home sold!

-Today, we’re going to review the importance of fixing what you say you will fix on your mobile home.
+Today, we will review the importance of fixing what you say you will fix on your mobile home.

-All of the mobile homes that we sell at The Mobile Home Dealer are sold in what is called “as is” condition.
+All of the mobile homes that we sell at The Mobile Home Dealer are sold in “as is” condition.

 What this means is that the Seller and anyone here at The Mobile Home Dealer is not making any representations or warranties on anything within the mobile home.